juanfont/headscale/docs/ref/integration/reverse-proxy.md

 Caddy v2 will [automatically](https://caddyserver.com/docs/automatic-https) provision a certificate for your domain/subdomain, force HTTPS, and proxy websockets - no further configuration is necessary.

-For a slightly more complex configuration which utilizes Docker containers to manage Caddy, Headscale, and Headscale-UI, [Guru Computing's guide](https://blog.gurucomputing.com.au/smart-vpns-with-headscale/) is an excellent reference.
+For a slightly more complex configuration which utilizes Docker containers to manage Caddy, headscale, and Headscale-UI, [Guru Computing's guide](https://blog.gurucomputing.com.au/smart-vpns-with-headscale/) is an excellent reference.

 ## Apache

-The following minimal Apache config will proxy traffic to the Headscale instance on `<IP:PORT>`.
+The following minimal Apache config will proxy traffic to the headscale instance on `<IP:PORT>`.
 Note that `upgrade=any` is required as a parameter for `ProxyPass` so that WebSockets traffic whose `Upgrade` header value is not equal to `WebSocket` (i. e.
 Tailscale Control Protocol) is forwarded correctly.
 See the [Apache docs](https://httpd.apache.org/docs/2.4/mod/mod_proxy_wstunnel.html) for more information on this.

 ```
 <VirtualHost *:443>